raiden-network/raiden/docs/rest_api.rst

 Introduction
 *************
-Raiden has a Restful API with URL endpoints corresponding to actions that the user can perform with his channels.
+Raiden has a Restful API with URL endpoints corresponding to user-facing interaction allowed by a Raiden node.
 The endpoints accept and return JSON encoded objects.
 The api url path always contains the api version in order to differentiate queries to different API versions.
 All queries start with: ``/api/<version>/``